Background to the Moray Walking and Outdoor Festival

 Unlike many other festivals, this outdoor festival is not run by a local authority, park authority or tourist organisation; the Moray Walking and Outdoor Festival is organised by a small group of volunteers supported by a professional organiser, numerous local event providers and yet more volunteers.
 Some providers are commercial outdoor activity organisations or Government agencies such as the Forestry Commission and the Crown Estate; most are local voluntary organisations eager to demonstrate why Moray is special.

 To join in the festival simply choose and book your events here on this website.
 Moray is a relatively small geographic area; even so the range of events means that there is not a single meeting place.
-Detailed information of where to meet for each event and anything special you need to bring along is provided under each event.
+Detailed information of where to meet and anything special you need to bring along is provided under each event.